What is a viable solution for our country’s corroded steel pipeline infrastructure?

 Also, because of its flexibility, Thermoflex can be customized for strength in critical areas.
 With steel, greater strength requires more metal, more weight.
 One section of Thermoflex can replace numerous metal parts, simplifying not only installation but reducing the amount of ongoing maintenance required.

 This reduces transport and equipment costs while simplifying installation and labor.
 Smaller pipe is less intrusive and cumbersome.
 Thermoflex is also easy to bend and manipulate.
 And of course, unlike steel, it never rusts and requires no corrosion inhibitors.
-Thermoflex, like other composites, are resistant to external corrosion as well, which means zinc coatings are not required.
+Thermoflex, like other composites, is resistant to external corrosion as well, which means zinc coatings are not required.

 Thermoflex is also non-conductive, which means its not influenced by electrical fields or currents.
 Cathodic protection is unnecessary.